-- CRPC treatment remains the prostate cancer market segment with the greatest unmet need and is therefore a potentially large market; - we believe that the unique mechanism of action of our product candidate is well suited to treat patients who have failed LBD focused therapies; and - we expect the large number of patients with unmet therapeutic needs in this area will facilitate timely enrollment in our clinical trials.
+- CRPC treatment remains the prostate cancer market segment with the greatest unmet need and is therefore a potentially large market; - the Company believes that the unique mechanism of action of its product candidate is well suited to treat patients who have failed AR-LBD focused therapies; and - the Company expects the large number of patients with unmet therapeutic needs in this area will facilitate timely enrollment in its clinical trials.

 EPI-506 is a potent pro-drug of EPI-002, a stereoisomer of the discovery compound, EPI-001.
 A pro-drug is a drug which after administration is converted into an active form through a normal metabolic process.
 Pro-drugs are typically utilized to administer and more efficiently deliver another drug, which in this case is EPI-002.
 The Company believes that EPI-506 can deliver higher concentrations of EPI-002 to the target tissue than EPI-002 itself.
 In pre-clinical studies, EPI-001 has been shown to shrink benign prostate tissue in mice.
-The pro-drug EPI-506 has demonstrated similar biological effects at doses that are lower than those required for EPI-002.